crawl/sequell/docs/listgame.md

 `verb/type`:
 The type of milestone.
 Example: "ghost" (player killed a ghost), "uniq" (player killed a unique), "orb" (player found the orb of Zot).
-You can use "!lm * s=type" to see a list of milestone types.
+You can try to use "!lm * s=type" to see a list of milestone types.
+However, this sort of query will often time out, so for reference, here is the set of types for 0.24: `uniq, begin, br.exit, br.enter, br.end, god.worship, shaft, rune, ghost, zig, god.maxpiety, abyss.enter, abyss.exit, sacrifice, god.renounce, orb, god.ecumenical, death, monstrous, uniq.ban, god.mollify, zig.enter, ancestor.class,
+zig.exit, uniq.ens, crash, uniq.slime, ghost.ban, uniq.pac`.
+Different
+versions may have further types.

 `noun`:
 The object of interest in the milestone.
 For instance if type=ghost,